Skip to main content

 }

-Verify by recomputing the digest with your secret and the raw body, then comparing with hash_equals.
-Reject any request whose signature doesn’t match — this prevents forged alerts from reaching your downstream system.
+The header value is the raw hex digest — no sha256= prefix.
+Verify by recomputing the digest with your secret and the raw body (before any JSON parsing), then comparing with hash_equals.
+Reject any request whose signature doesn’t match.

 Testing a channel